 You will find the AB technique most useful when applied somewhat close to the guitar at a distance of anything from 16” to 24” from it.
-This practically eliminates the ‘room sound’ and you will compensate with some digital reverb in your software to give the sound a sense of spatiality.
+This practically eliminates the ‘room sound’ and you will compensate with a dollop of digital reverb in your software to give the sound a sense of spatiality.

 If you have 2 mics – matched pairs preferably – place one (called A) in front of the 12th fret and the second one (called B) aimed at the lower bout below the bridge.